 But this heartless attitude is not peculiar to Bath.
 It's a nationwide problem.

 At what point did the British psyche change from the days I remember well, when the public were positively encouraged to feed pigeons and other city and garden birds?
 In London's Trafalgar Square, for example, it was always a treat to buy a little tub of seed from sellers dotted around the area and marvel at the birds as they swooped down to feed, often landing on the delighted public, in a rare and wonderful interaction with wildlife.
-The thrill of this encounter was celebrated in photographs that fill the pages of ageing albums and scrapbooks, and is remembered with fondness from generation to generation.
+The thrill of this encounter was celebrated in photographs that fill the pages of aging albums and scrapbooks, and is remembered with fondness from generation to generation.

 But something has drastically changed along the way.